The Mysterious Benedict Society (TV series): Music

 Theodore Shapiro and Joseph Shirley compose the series' music.
 The soundtrack of The Mysterious Benedict Society includes multiple classic rock songs.
 Screenwriter Phil Hay noted that they "had this idea together that this is a type of music that we love that has a real specific place.
 That sort of '70s AM power pop, we sort of realized in a strange collision of all the stuff in this, visually and storywise, that this world, that's what people listen to in our mind.
 That's the kind of music people love."

 Marketing

 Disney released a trailer for the series on May 20, 2021, as well as promotional art and teaser images.

 Release

 The series debuted on June 25, 2021, with a two episode premiere.
 It consisted of 8 episodes, and ran until August 6, 2021.
 The second season premiered on October 26, 2022, with two episodes.

 The series made its linear premiere on Disney Channel on October 25, 2022, airing the second season before Disney+, with further airings every Tuesday starting on November 1, 2022.
 The entire first season was also uploaded to the Disney Now app and Disney Channel's On Demand service.

-On May 26, 2023, the series was removed from Disney+ & Disney Channel due to cost-cutting measures, rendering it lost media by legal means.
+On May 26, 2023, the series was removed from Disney+ & Disney Channel due to cost-cutting measures.

+On October 5, 2025, the full series was made available on Wonder Project via Amazon Prime Video in the United States.